chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: Move instance method
+- [ ] feat: Move to inner class
+- [ ] feat: Move symbol to any of the currently imported packages/modules, change references
 - [ ] feat: Inspect duplicates in __all__
 - [ ] feat: introduce custom type as newtype, as well, or other custom constructs
 - [ ] feat: Introduce type alias for union type
-- [ ] feat: Make field mandatory, check call sites
 - [ ] feat: Turn dict into dataclass/pydantic model
 - [ ] feat: search everywhere: search for partial matches in test names
 - [ ] feat: copy element with dependencies should generate a preview about the direct copy (not including dependencies)